-4.4.
-Permanent withdrawal from trial drug
+5.4.
+Permanent withdrawal from trial IMP

 Participants have the right to permanently withdraw from taking trial drug at any time.
-Temporary cessation is discussed in section 3.3 and appendix 2.
-The investigator also has the right to withdraw patients from the trial drug in the event of inter-current illness, AEs, SAEs or SUSARs.
-Among others, the following criteria are definite reasons for withdrawal -requirement for beta-blockade (e.g. following cardiac or cerebrovascular event) and withdrawal of patient consent to treatment.
+Temporary cessation is discussed in section 4.3 and appendix 2.
+The investigator also has the right to withdraw patients from the trial IMP in the event of inter-current illness, AEs, SAEs, SUSARs, repeated protocol deviations/violations, cure, or other reasons.
+Among others, the following criteria are definite reasons for withdrawal from trial IMP - requirement for beta-blockade (e.g. following cardiac or cerebrovascular event) and withdrawal of patient consent to treatment.

-Should a patient or treating clinician decide that permanent withdrawal from trial drug is necessary; all efforts will be made to report the reason for withdrawal in as much detail as possible.
+Should a patient or treating clinician decide that permanent withdrawal from trial drug is necessary; all efforts will be made to report the reason for IMP withdrawal in as much detail as possible.
 In the absence of consent withdrawal for follow-up, these patients should continue with follow-up as per the trial schedule and efforts will be made to obtain safety and endpoint data.
-If the patient discontinues the IMP before the full 3-year trial period, they will be followed-up until last patient last visit provided he/she does not withdraw consent.
-We will continue to collect lab parameters, QoL, healthcare utilisation data and AUDIT-C / alcohol consumption data during the follow-up period even if the IMP has been discontinued and will seek consent for this.
+If the patient discontinues the IMP before the full 3-year trial period, they will be followed-up until last patient last visit provided they do not withdraw consent.
+We will continue to collect lab parameters, QoL, healthcare utilisation data and AUDIT-C/ alcohol consumption data during the follow-up period even if the IMP has been discontinued and will seek consent for this.

-If participants experience events that represent progression and meeting a secondary endpoint listed below, they should be permanently withdrawn from trial IMP, may be unblinded and SOC provided, which may include commencement of NSBB and/or offering endoscopic band ligation of oesophageal varices.
+If participants experience events that represent progression and meeting a secondary endpoint listed below, they should be permanently withdrawn from trial IMP, may be unblinded.
+SOC provided by treating clinicians, which may include commencement of NSBB and/or offering endoscopic band ligation of oesophageal varices.
 These events include: